Click to zoom

 Will targeting become more accurate?

 Probably — with important caveats.
 From years of watching platform updates, new signals typically sharpen niche targeting but also introduce noise.
 Example: someone asking for vegan recipes might be casually curious.
 Another user asking for a 30-day vegan meal plan probably has higher purchase intent.
 The difference matters.
 My advice: treat these signals like another dimension in your data model, not a silver bullet.
 Test, segment, and measure.
+In practice, run experiments that separate informational vs transactional intent — that segmentation is key to understanding conversion lift.

 Does this create privacy risks?

 Yes.
 Legitimate concerns exist.
 Even if Meta promises guardrails, users may feel uneasy that what they say in a chat shapes the ads they see.
 Ethical marketing teams should err on the side of clarity: transparent consent flows, plain-language explanations and regular audits of personalization rules.
 Don’t hide behind fine print.
 Trust is fragile; a poorly worded modal can cause backlash faster than you think.
+And to answer the obvious PeopleAlsoSearch question: can I opt out?
+The short answer — there will be opt-out paths and settings, but their visibility and ease-of-use will determine adoption and sentiment.

 Practical guidance for marketers

 Here are tangible steps teams should take now — before and after the rollout — drawn from things I’ve seen work (and a few mistakes I’ve watched others make).
+Quick note: start small.
+Small experiments, fast learning.

 1. Expect more nuanced signals — update measurement